Wildfire smoke

 Smoke from fires contains a variety of pollutants.
 Wildfire smoke is different from air pollution caused by traffic and industry but is still harmful to your health.

-Smoky air makes it harder for your lungs to get oxygen into your blood and can irritate you respiratory system and cause an immune response.
+Smoky air makes it harder for your lungs to get oxygen into your blood and can irritate your respiratory system and cause an immune response.
 Common symptoms include eye irritation, runny nose, sore throat, mild cough, phlegm production, wheezy breathing, or headaches.
-Some people may have more severe symptoms, such as shortness of breath, severe cough, dizziness, chest pain, or heart palpitations.
+Some people may have more severe symptoms, such as shortness of breath, severe cough, dizziness, chest pain or heart palpitations.
 People with these symptoms should seek prompt medical attention.
 Smoky air may increase risk of some infections, such as pneumonia in older people and ear infections and children.

 The BC Centre for Disease Control (BCCDC) recommends the following groups should take steps to reduce their exposure to wildfire smoke: